National Engineers Week 2020 – Chattanooga Area Activities

 “STEM Day for Girls” are day-long events for girls in grades 6-8 and grades 9-12 who are interested in STEM programs (Science – Technology – Engineering – Math).
 They are designed for school groups, scout groups, youth groups and individual girls.
 The overall vision of STEM Day is to motivate middle school and high school girls interested in STEM careers to become innovative and creative thinkers and to pursue careers in this area by introducing them to college life through a series of hands-on activities and inspiring presentations.

-It will feature fun and hands-on sessions in science, technology, engineering and math.
+Last year, 2019, the event for girls in grades 6-8 will take place at Chattanooga State Community College.
+It feature fun and hands-on sessions in science, technology, engineering and math.

-Six events are planned for girls in grades 9-12.
-They will also take place at Chattanooga State Community College and feature these topics:
+Six events were planned for girls in grades 9-12.
+They also took place at Chattanooga State Community College and feature these topics:

 Chattanooga Regional Science & Engineering Fair